International School of Uganda

 |Tweets by ISUOfficial|

-ISU is governed by a Board of Directors, which is composed of seven elected members and two appointed members.
+ISU is governed by a Board of Directors, which is comprised of seven elected members and two appointed members.

 A Campus to Enhance Learning and Living

-Our 33 acre campus located on the outskirts of Kampala offers five fully equipped, state of the art science laboratories, three computer laboratories with access to the internet and wireless connectivity campus-wide, a library of 25,000 volumes, 2 sports fields, sports hall, track, 2 swimming pools, 4 tennis courts and separate facilities for Early Childhood education.
+Our 33 acre campus located on the outskirts of Kampala offers four fully equipped, state of the art science laboratories, three computer laboratories with access to the internet and wireless connectivity campus-wide, a library of 25,000 volumes, 2 sports fields, sports hall, track, 2 swimming pools, 4 tennis courts and separate facilities for Early Childhood education.
+The school is currently constructing an Arts Centre which will contain classrooms for music, visual arts, dance and drama as well as a 450-seat auditorium.
+This is expected to be finished by December 2019.

 ISU students founded the Ugandan chapter of Model United Nations (MUN) and run training courses for students at Ugandan schools.
-ISU has hosted Ugandan MUN for the last four years.
+ISU has hosted Ugandan MUN for the last five years.

-The school provides support for students who are learning English as an Additional Language (EAL) and have special learning needs.
+The school provides support for students who are learning English as a Second or Other Language (ESOL) and have special learning needs.

 ISU runs 17 different bus routes to transport students from all over Kampala and Entebbe.